Jazaltron10/Python/Journals/PythonLessonJournal5.md

 ###### List each company with respective product count
 + For this exercise
-+ We need to go through each and ever row in each sheet
++ We need to go through each and every row in each sheet
 + We also need to execute the same logic for specific columns on each row
 + Thus we'll have to loop through the rows
 + This loop will execute as many times as the number of products in the sheet